Home

 Welcome to Havurah Shalom!

 Havurah Shalom is a vibrant, diverse, participatory Jewish community steeped in spirituality, learning, and acts of social responsibility.
-We welcome people of all ages, gender identities, and backgrounds.
+We welcome people of all ages, identities, abilities, and backgrounds.
 As a part of the Reconstructing Judaism movement, we envision a just and compassionate world where creative Jewish living and learning guide us toward lives of holiness, meaning, and purpose.
+Our members work together to promote Jewish spirituality, learning, and social action.
+We invite you to join us for Shabbat services, holiday celebrations, and educational opportunities.

 Havurah Shalom is an LGBT Safe Zone and a member of the Community of Welcoming Congregations.
-We also support racial justice by recognizing systemic racism, and promoting values, conversations, groups, and efforts that fight it directly.
+We also support racial justice by recognizing systemic racism and promoting values, conversations, groups, and efforts that fight it directly.

 Upcoming Events